Snoy-Kuo/android_adaptive_icon_example/README.md

  ## Todos

- - Find a easier way to launch Vector Assets Studio and Image Asset Studio for designers.<br/>
+ - Find an easier way to launch Vector Assets Studio and Image Asset Studio for designers.<br/>
    Since there is no standalone Vector Assets Studio and Image Asset Studio program.